Indian budget likely to cut tax rates for individual taxpayers, sources say

 “Additional net disposable income resulting from reduction in personal tax rates could enhance consumption and spur overall demand for goods and services,” the Federation of Indian Chambers of Commerce and Industry said in a submission to the government.

-Reporting by Manoj Kumar and Aftab Ahmed; editing by Euan Rocha, Larry King
+Reporting by Manoj Kumar and Aftab Ahmed; editing by Euan Rocha and Larry King